0xRar/FreeBSD-Stuff/README.md

 Now the final step is editing the `.xinitrc` for both user & root

-user: navigate to `/home/username` by writing `cd /home/username`, edit `.xinitrc` and write the following:
+user: navigate to `/home/username` by writing `cd /home/username`, edit `.xinitrc` and add the following:
 ```
 exec mate-session
 ```

-root: navigate to `/root` by writing `cd /root`, edit `.xinitrc` and write the same thing as the user, and reboot
+root: navigate to `/root` by writing `cd /root`, edit `.xinitrc` and add the same thing as the user, and reboot